AlfreCoder/LinuxCpu/README.md

 # Linuxcpu-freq-temp
-2 Python scripts to monitor your cpu frequency and temperature on linux.
+2 simple Python scripts to monitor your cpu frequency and temperature on linux. freq.py needs sudo privileges
-I just tried it on ARM arquitecture because I dont own a x86 or x86-64

-freq.py needs sudo privileges